franktranvantu/spring-annotations/README.md

-# @ComponentScan
+# @Bean

-This annotation is used with @Configuration annotation to allow Spring to know the packages to scan for annotated components. @ComponentScan is also used to specify base packages using basePackageClasses or basePackage attributes to scan.
-If specific packages are not defined, scanning will occur from the package of the class that declares this annotation.
+This annotation is used at the method level. @Bean annotation works with @Configuration to create Spring beans.
+As mentioned earlier, @Configuration will have methods to instantiate and configure dependencies.
+Such methods will be annotated with @Bean.
+The method annotated with this annotation works as bean ID and it creates and returns the actual bean.